cathaloruaidh/genomeBuildConversion/README.md

 ```

 Similarly, we can confirm that the BED-based data is contained within the full-genome data.
+Note that for the `stable` data, the novel CUP files should be empty, so the jaccard index will be `-nan`.
-As before, these should all be equal to 1.
+Otherwise, these should all be equal to 1.
 ```
 for BED in ${SOURCE}/${CATEGORY}/${SAMPLE}/${SAMPLE}.${TOOL}.${SOURCE}.${CATEGORY}.BED.*.bed ; do CAT=$( basename ${BED} | cut -f6 -d. ) ; echo -e "${BED}\t$(bedtools intersect -a ${BED} -b ${MAIN_DIR}/COMBINE/FASTA_BED.${TOOL}.ALL_${SOURCE}.${CAT}.bed | bedtools sort -i - | bedtools jaccard -a - -b ${BED} | cut -f3 | tail -1 )" ; done | column -t

 ```

-Note that for the `stable` data, the novel CUP files will be empty, so the jaccard index will be `-nan`.